 Of course, it would only work if there was *snow* on Christmas, and in the week leading up to Christmas, the forecast for Christmas Eve was 50 degrees and raining in Crestline, one of the closest mountain towns.

-Meanwhile, the forecast had turned, and what once was a raincloud was replaced by a big ol’ snowflake on Christmas Eve.
+Meanwhile, the forecast had turned, and what once was a raincloud was replaced by a big ol’ snowflake.
 We set our sights on Snow Valley, a ski resort on the way to Big Bear that has a snow play area with a big sledding hill, a chairlift, and manmade snow, just in case.

 Kyle and I couldn’t wait.

-Christmas Eve, Kyle led a Christmas Eve service in Camarillo, while the kids and I attended our church’s candlelight service.
+Christmas Eve, Kyle led a candlelight service in Camarillo, while the kids and I attended our church’s service in Newbury Park.

-After service, we enjoyed a festive Christmas Eve dinner with relatives before setting out for Highland, where we’d spend the night before heading up the mountain on Christmas morning.
+After service, we enjoyed a festive holiday dinner with relatives before setting out for Highland, where we would spend the night before heading up the mountain on Christmas morning.

-We found a decent place to park and got the car into sleep mode: middle seats down, platform slides across, memory foam mattress folds out, another platform for the kids, until finally we were nestled all snug in our beds, while visions of sugarplums danced in our heads.
+We found a decent place to park and got the car into sleep mode: we folded down the middle seats, pulled out the sleeping platform, unfolded the memory foam mattress, slid out another platform for the kids, until finally we were nestled all snug in our beds, while visions of sugarplums danced in our heads.